CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

 ## Exercise 3: Provisioning Azure VMs running Windows Server

+In this exercise, you will deploy an Azure virtual machine using an Azure Resource Manager (ARM) template.
+This virtual machine will be used for monitoring, security analysis, and management.

 ### Task 1: Deploy an Azure VM by using an Azure Resource Manager template

+In this task, you will deploy an Azure virtual machine using an ARM template, specifying necessary parameters such as region, resource group, and credentials.

 1. In the **Search resources, services, and docs text box**, on the toolbar, search for and select **Deploy a custom template**.